jaxon-php/jaxon-website/user/pages/04.blog/2026/01/01.secure-the-jaxon-dbadmin-database-credentials-with-infisical/item.md

 While this already brings a higher level of security compared to spreading the database credentials across the developer teams, the security can be further improved by storing the credentials in a secure location.

 When managing multiple database servers or multiple Jaxon DbAdmin instances, fetching the database credentials from the Infisical server instead of providing them all when deploying the application, will make the deployment much more simple.
-Moreover, the Jaxon DbAdmin application will benefit from the many advanced credentials management features provided by Infisical, like password rotation and synchronisation with the servers.
+Moreover, the Jaxon DbAdmin application can benefit from the many advanced credentials management features provided by Infisical, like password rotation, and synchronisation with the servers.

 ### Install and populate the databases